MarcelMB/behavior_camera/README.md

 If you encounter issues:

+1. **Black frames or no signal**
-1. Ensure your camera is properly connected and recognized by your system
+   - Check that the camera is properly connected
+   - Try different exposure and gain settings
+   - Verify the device ID in the config file

+2. **USB control not working**
+   - Ensure libusb is properly installed
-2. Check that the camera resolution in config matches your camera's capabilities
+   - Check that the camera is recognized by your system
-3. Make sure you have write permissions in the output directory
+   - Try running with elevated privileges if needed

+3. **Low FPS or performance issues**
+   - Check USB connection (use USB 3.0 port if available)
+   - Reduce resolution if needed
+   - Monitor system resource usage

+4. **Permission errors**
+   - On Linux, you may need to add udev rules
+   - On macOS, grant camera permissions in System Preferences
+   - On Windows, run as administrator if needed